 As noted previously, even if the face surface looks tight, appearances can be deceiving.
 Finer particles and associated finer void structure in a poorly designed face mix can be very efficient at wicking moisture.
 A water beading test offers a more reliable and objective measure of the absorptive qualities of the face than a visual inspection.

-To perform the Water Beading Test
+To perform the Water Beading Test:

 The Thumb Print Test, and Water Wicking Test can also be used for real time quality checks.
 To find out more, check out Concrete 101 QA/QC Part 2.

-for more information on concrete technology, including aggregates, mix design and QA/QC
+Check out the ACM Learning Center for more information on concrete technology, including aggregates, mix design and QA/QC

 Hot Weather Concreting